-- A copy of your most recent laboratory result, like A1C results
+A copy of your most recent laboratory result, like A1C results

-- Make, model and serial number of your insulin pump or CGM.
-Include pump manufacturer’s phone number in case you need to replace your device.
+- Make, model, and the serial number of your insulin pump or CGM.
+Include the pump manufacturer’s phone number in case you need to replace your device.

 - Doctor’s name, phone number and address